FreeRADIUS/freeradius-server/.github/contributing.md

 The ChangeLog is updated as fixes are made to the server code, and usually reflects the state of the Git HEAD.

-Do not report non-security defects for EOL branches (as listed on doc.freeradius.org), or old releases they will be closed and locked.
+Do not report non-security defects for EOL branches (as listed on doc.freeradius.org), or old releases.
+Issues reported for these branches will be closed and locked.

 Contents of a defect report